College of Criminology and Criminal Justice

 Major Requirements for Criminology

-To major in criminology, a student must complete thirty-six semester hours in criminology and/or criminal justice studies coursework, including three core courses.
-The three core courses are Introduction to Criminal Justice (CCJ 2020), Criminology (CCJ 3011), and Introduction to Research Methods in Criminology (CCJ 4700).
-Two core courses (CCJ 3011 and CCJ 4700) are expected to be taken at Florida State University; CCJ 2020 may be taken at the community college level.
-A minimum grade of "C" must be obtained in each core course.
+To major in criminology, a student must complete thirty-six semester hours in criminology and/or criminal justice studies coursework, including four core courses.
+The four core courses are Introduction to Criminal Justice (CCJ 2020), Criminology (CCJ 3011), Introduction to Research Methods in Criminology (CCJ 4700) and Statistics in Criminology (CCJ 4746).
+CCJ 4746 is required for students entering FSU in Fall 2024.
+Three core courses (CCJ 3011, CCJ 4700 and CCJ 4746) are expected to be taken at Florida State University; CCJ 2020 may be taken at the community college level.
+A minimum grade of “C” must be obtained in each core course.
 For acceptable core course substitutions, see the department for an approved list.
 An optional one-semester, full-time (fifteen semester hour) or part-time (eight semester hour) internship is available.
 If a student chooses to complete a full or part-time internship, only three semester hours will count toward the required thirty-six hours in the major.
 Students in the major are required to complete either a full-time internship, a minor, or second major in another department or program outside the College of Criminology and Criminal Justice and must meet all requirements stipulated by the respective department or program.
-If a student is completing a dual degree, a minor or full-time internship is not required.
+If a student is completing a double major, a minor or full-time internship is not required.

 For students transferring from another four-year university, at least twenty-seven semester hours must be earned at Florida State University in the College of Criminology and Criminal Justice; the University requires that the last thirty semester hours prior to graduation be taken at Florida State University.
 In addition, all University requirements must be met for either the Bachelor of Arts (BA) or the Bachelor of Science (BS) degrees.